20 Questions You Should Always Ask Your Doctor

 Experience is vital when it comes to complex cardiac or cancer cases.
 You want a doctor that has seen your situation before and can assure you that they have the in-depth know-how required to treat you successfully.
 Confidence in your physician can make all the difference and will make you more apt to follow instructions and adhere to recommended courses of treatment.
 Ask about their success rate in treating someone with your situation.
 Ask for references, too.

-Recommendation: Also, turn to patient communities and connect with others that are going through the same thing, studies show that PatientsLikeMe communities offer an extensive range of benefits.
-You’re not alone.
+The Remedy Rx: Also, turn to patient communities and connect with others that are going through the same thing, studies show that PatientsLikeMe communities offer an extensive range of benefits.
+You're not alone.
 Reach out and connect––ask about the best treatment experiences so that you can get the top care possible.

 "Do I have nutritional deficiencies?"